BIG-IP(R) Hosts Table Generated by FTBU on Fri Apr 27 11:03:03 PDT 2001

 |8||External||Clear to send|

-The connector is wired for direct connection to a modem, with receipt of a Carrier Detect signal generating transmission of a login prompt by BIG-IP.
-If you are planning to connect to a terminal or to connect a PC and utilize a terminal emulation program such as HyperTerminalTM, you will need a null modem cable with the wiring to generate the signals shown in Table 4.1.
+The connector is wired for direct connection to a modem, with receipt of a Carrier Detect signal generating transmission of a login prompt by the BIG-IP Controller.
+If you are planning to connect to a terminal or to connect a PC and utilize a terminal emulation program such as HyperTerminalTM, you will need a null modem cable with the wiring to generate the signals shown in Table 3.1.

-If you want to configure a serial terminal for the BIG-IP Controller in addition to the standard console, use the following procedure.
+You can configure a serial terminal for the BIG-IP Controller in addition to the standard console.

 # PC COM ports (tty00 is DOS COM1)